art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Events

-An occurrence of a program at the museum For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#events).
+An occurrence of a program at the museum.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#events).

 * `id` - Unique identifier of this resource.
 Taken from the source system.
 * `title` - Name of this resource